 |BIOL 2020||Cell Biology (or equivalent)|

 |PHYCS 2210||Physics for Scientists I|

 with an overall grade point average (GPA) in these classes of 3.0 or better.
 Combining this score with the overall University GPA (including transfer credit) leads to a composite GPA (as calculated on the application form) which must be 3.25 or higher for automatic admission.
 Students with a composite GPA below 3.25 but above 3.0 will join an admission waiting list.
-Final decisions on applications in the waiting list will occur just before the spring semester of each year.

 Students wishing to apply credit from another school for any technical class which is not included in the College of Engineering Articulation Agreement (available on the University of Utah web site and in the Department of Bioengineering Office) must submit a Petition for Transfer Credit or Variance (the ``tan sheet'') along with thorough supporting documentation.
-Only after the petition has been approved by the Department will transfer of technical credit by allowed toward completion of the BS degree in Biomedical Engineering.
-This requirement applies even to classes that have been accepted by the University for general transfer credit; the classes must still be submitted for Departmental acceptance for transfer credit toward the degree by petition (unless they appear on the Articulation Agreement, in which case approval is automatic).
+Only after the petition has been approved by the Department will transfer technical credit by allowed toward completion of the BS degree in Biomedical Engineering.
+This applies even to classes that have been accepted by the University for general transfer credit; the classes must still be submitted for Departmental acceptance for transfer credit toward the degree by petition (unless they appear on the Articulation Agreement, in which case approval is automatic).
 Note that any exception to the Department's academic policies must be requested by submission of this same form, and that such an exception is allowed only after the petition has been approved by the Department.